- The Bill reduces the government’s obligations to secure NHS care for us all in clauses 15, 16 and 18.

-- To prevent this happening, the Public Bill Committee recently passed Amendment 12, which clarifies that statutory Integrated Care Boards do have the duty to commission hospital services.
-Even so, this Amendment is not enough to make sure that the Bill upholds the government’s duty to provide an effective framework for protection of the right to life, which is clearly stated in the Joint Human Rights Committee’s 2019-21 7th report (The Government’s response to COVID-19: human rights implications, paragraph 65).
+- But even with Amendment 12, the Bill does not uphold the government’s duty to provide an effective framework for protection of the right to life, which is clearly stated in the Joint Human Rights Committee’s 2019-21 7th report (The Government’s response to COVID-19: human rights implications, paragraph 65).

-- Please tell your MP to vote against the Health and Care Bill when it comes back to the House of Commons in a few weeks.
+- Please tell your MP to vote against the Health and Care Bill when it comes back to the House of Commons on November 22nd and 23rd.
 Here’s how.

 The Health and Care Bill as passed by MPs at its second reading on 14th July 2021 handed commissioning from Clinical Commissioning Groups to Integrated Care Boards; and in the process removed the requirement under existing legislation to commission (arrange for the provision of) hospital medical services and ophthalmic services.

 This caused huge public outrage as it meant whole areas could potentially be left without hospital services, given ongoing moves to cut and centralise hospital services.